 Public Practice is placing a new generation of planners within local government to shape places for the public good.
 It will build the public sector’s capacity to deliver homes and growth, make better places, and share skills and knowledge across authorities.

 HOW WE WORK

 Public Practice acts as a broker, selecting outstanding Associates and matching them to Authorities in need of additional planning and placemaking expertise.
 As a not-for-profit social enterprise, it offers Authorities a cost-effective model to build the public sector’s capacity over the longer-term.
 As a placement programme, it gives Associates unique place-based roles to deliver change on the ground, alongside industry-leading training and development.
 And as a network of leading planning practitioners, it seeks to build a body of collective knowledge and research to be shared across the sector.

-Public Practice offers a unique and prestigious public sector placement, and the opportunity to be part of a multidisciplinary cohort producing collective research, developing new digital technologies, and receiving high quality training.
+Public Practice offers a unique and prestigious public sector placement, and the opportunity to be part of a multidisciplinary cohort producing collective research, developing new digital technologies and receiving high-quality training.
 Associates will be selected through an annual recruitment round.
-Successful Associates will work in place-based roles within Authorities for 90% of their time, and spend the remaining 10% carrying out collective research and development as a cohort, supported by Public Practice.
+Successful Associates will work in place-based roles within Authorities for 90% of their time and spend the remaining 10% carrying out collective research and development as a cohort, supported by Public Practice.
 Associates may be planners, architects, urban designers, landscape architects, regeneration or historic environment experts – or practitioners with backgrounds in other fields, from data science to social sciences.
-They will typically expected to have a minimum of three years’ experience in practice.
+They will typically be expected to have a minimum of three years’ experience in practice.